Healthy Easter Nest Cookies

 Ingredient Substitutions

 • Coconut oil.
-Butter or ghee can be used as a substitute for coconut oil!
+Butter or ghee work great instead of coconut oil.

 Store the cookies in an airtight container in the refrigerator for up to 1 week or in the freezer for up to 2 months.